kherrick/news-summary/README.md

 # [News Summary](https://kherrick.github.io/news-summary/)

-## Technology and Innovation
+## Technology and Artificial Intelligence

-* [Dropping upstream Nix from Determinate Nix Installer](https://determinate.systems/blog/installer-dropping-upstream/) - Exploring changes in the Determinate Nix Installer, which highlights significant shifts in tool dependency.
+* [Cops: Accused Vandal Confessed To ChatGPT](https://yro.slashdot.org/story/25/10/02/238239/cops-accused-vandal-confessed-to-chatgpt?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A unique case where a vandal allegedly confessed to a crime using OpenAI's ChatGPT, raising questions about AI applications in law.

+* [Autism Should Not Be Seen As Single Condition With One Cause, Say Scientists](https://science.slashdot.org/story/25/10/02/2217211/autism-should-not-be-seen-as-single-condition-with-one-cause-say-scientists?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Scientists emphasize the complexity and varied causes of autism, challenging traditional views on the condition.

+* [Anti-aging breakthrough: Stem cells reverse signs of aging in monkeys](https://www.nad.com/news/anti-aging-breakthrough-stem-cells-reverse-signs-of-aging-in-monkeys) - Researchers uncover how stem cells can reverse aging signs in monkeys, offering a glimpse into future anti-aging treatments.

+## Innovative Technologies and Security

+* [Ford IT Systems Tampered With To Display Vulgar Anti-RTO Message Across Office Screens](https://it.slashdot.org/story/25/10/02/224238/ford-it-systems-tampered-with-to-display-vulgar-anti-rto-message-across-office-screens?utm_source=rss1.0mainlinkanon&utm_medium=feed) - An exploit in Ford IT systems leads to a provocative display against return-to-office policies.

-* [Colorado Deploys Self-Driving Crash Trucks To Protect Highway Workers](https://tech.slashdot.org/story/25/10/02/2156215/colorado-deploys-self-driving-crash-trucks-to-protect-highway-workers?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Colorado reveals innovative use of self-driving vehicles for worker safety on highways.
+* [Colorado Deploys Self-Driving Crash Trucks To Protect Highway Workers](https://tech.slashdot.org/story/25/10/02/2156215/colorado-deploys-self-driving-crash-trucks-to-protect-highway-workers?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Colorado integrates self-driving crash trucks to improve highway worker safety.

-* [Signal Protocol and Post-Quantum Ratchets](https://signal.org/blog/spqr/) - Developments in secure communication with post-quantum cryptography in Signal's protocol.

-* [AMD In Early Talks To Make Chips At Intel Foundry](https://hardware.slashdot.org/story/25/10/02/210246/amd-in-early-talks-to-make-chips-at-intel-foundry?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - AMD's intriguing discussions on chip manufacturing with Intel could reshape semiconductor collaboration.

-## Science and Environment
+## Science and Discoveries

-* [Autism Should Not Be Seen As Single Condition With One Cause, Say Scientists](https://science.slashdot.org/story/25/10/02/2217211/autism-should-not-be-seen-as-single-condition-with-one-cause-say-scientists?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Researchers argue for nuanced understanding and treatment approaches to autism.

-* [Earth Is Getting Darker, Literally, and Scientists Are Trying To Find Out Why](https://news.slashdot.org/story/25/10/02/1659218/earth-is-getting-darker-literally-and-scientists-are-trying-to-find-out-why?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - A puzzling environmental phenomenon where Earth's brightness diminishes.
+* [Earth Is Getting Darker, Literally, and Scientists Are Trying To Find Out Why](https://news.slashdot.org/story/25/10/02/1659218/earth-is-getting-darker-literally-and-scientists-are-trying-to-find-out-why?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A mystery arises as scientists notice a literal darkening of the Earth, compelling further research.

+* [Scientists Unlock Secret to Thick, Stable Beer Foams](https://soylentnews.org/article.pl?sid=25/09/30/0352206&from=rss) - Chemists discover what gives beer foams their unique stability, delighting brewers globally.

-## Cybersecurity and Data Impacts
+## Business and Economic Trends

-* [Google Says Hackers Are Sending Extortion Emails To Executives](https://tech.slashdot.org/story/25/10/02/1812256/google-says-hackers-are-sending-extortion-emails-to-executives?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Growing concerns over targeted email-based extortion against business leaders.

-* [Japan is Running Out of Its Favorite Beer After Ransomware Attack](https://slashdot.org/story/25/10/02/1559205/japan-is-running-out-of-its-favorite-beer-after-ransomware-attack?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Impacts of ransomware disrupting supply chains in the brewing industry.
+* [Japan is Running Out of Its Favorite Beer After Ransomware Attack](https://slashdot.org/story/25/10/02/1559205/japan-is-running-out-of-its-favorite-beer-after-ransomware-attack?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A ransomware attack shocks Japan’s beer industry, leading to a major supply issue.

-* [AI Has Already Run Out of Training Data, Goldman's Data Chief Says](https://slashdot.org/story/25/10/02/191224/ai-has-already-run-out-of-training-data-goldmans-data-chief-says?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Exploration of the training data crisis in artificial intelligence development.

-## Business and Industry

-* [Ford IT Systems Tampered With To Display Vulgar Anti-RTO Message Across Office Screens](https://it.slashdot.org/story/25/10/02/224238/ford-it-systems-tampered-with-to-display-vulgar-anti-rto-message-across-office-screens?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - A security breach sheds light on employee sentiment towards remote work policies.

-* [Linkedin CEO Says Fancy Degrees Will Matter Less in the Future of Work](https://slashdot.org/story/25/10/02/179232/linkedin-ceo-says-fancy-degrees-will-matter-less-in-the-future-of-work?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Forecasts on shifting priorities in job qualifications and the value of experience over credentials.

-* [New Zealand's Institute of IT Professionals Collapses](https://it.slashdot.org/story/25/10/02/2116200/new-zealands-institute-of-it-professionals-collapses?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Sudden institutional failure marks a potential turning point in professional IT organization dynamics.
+* [OpenAI and Nvidia’s $100B AI Plan Will Require Power Equal to 10 Nuclear Reactors](https://soylentnews.org/article.pl?sid=25/09/29/018254&from=rss) - A staggering AI infrastructure plan by OpenAI and Nvidia sheds light on future computing energy demands.

 ## Cultural and Historical Insights

-* [The strangest letter of the alphabet: The rise and fall of yogh](https://www.deadlanguagesociety.com/p/history-of-letter-yogh) - An intriguing dive into the history and disappearance of 'yogh' in written language.
+* [The strangest letter of the alphabet: The rise and fall of yogh](https://www.deadlanguagesociety.com/p/history-of-letter-yogh) - Explore the fascinating history of 'yogh,' a forgotten letter from Medieval English.

-* [Mary Carleton, Counterfeit Princess](https://publicdomainreview.org/essay/mary-carleton-counterfeit-princess/) - The story of a historical figure who epitomized deception and ingenuity in her era.
+* [The history of cataract surgery](https://www.asimov.press/p/cataracts) - A deep dive into the evolution of cataract surgery, from ancient to modern techniques.

 ---